 1. YOUR STATE MATTERS

 The majority of non-competes have geographical restrictions that may or may not be an issue.
-Courts have always tried to strike a balance between the interests of the former employer and the former employee (you).
+Courts have always tried to strike a balance between the interests of the former employer and the former employee or independent contractor (you).
 Generally, courts look to whether the restricted area is coextensive with the area in which the employer is doing business.

 3. YOUR CUSTOMERS

 Most companies that require a non-compete are looking to prevent the loss of customers and other employees.
 Some staffing entrepreneurs have had success simply avoiding their old customers and coworkers until the agreement expires.

 If you are coming from an independent company, the owner (an entrepreneur) may understand your desire to be an entrepreneur as well.
 Many times, staffing professionals have reached their peak both professionally and financially and your company simply does not possess the resources to retain you.
 Communicate with your boss and you may be surprised.

 This is tied into negotiating.
 Perhaps your company is having financial trouble or having tax or insurance troubles.
 If you are willing to forego severance pay it may buy you out of your non-compete.
 You may be doing your boss a favor!
 Most staffing professionals who become owners are earning more in their second or third year than they did in their former position, sometimes sooner.
 Severance pay may be tempting but could cost you more in the long term.

 For more resources on starting a staffing agency visit the Startup Spring section of our website.